menschj/PGW4ERA5/README.md

 The structure of the repository is built as follows:

-The top level directory contains the central scripts to preprocess the GCM climate change signal (step_02_preproc_deltas.py) and to modify the ERA5 files (step_03_apply_to_era.py) with the climate change signal.
+The top level directory contains the central scripts to preprocess the GCM climate change signal [step_02_preproc_deltas.py](/step_02_preproc_deltas.py) and to modify the ERA5 files [step_03_apply_to_era.py](/step_03_apply_to_era.py) with the climate change signal.
-An additional directory contains less generic code that can serve as a template to obtain the GCM climatologies CTRL, SCEN, as well as the climate delta SCEN-HIST from raw CMIP6 output (step_01_extract_deltas).
+An additional directory contains less generic code that can serve as a template to obtain the GCM climatologies CTRL, SCEN, as well as the climate delta SCEN-HIST from raw CMIP6 output [step_01_extract_deltas](/step_01_extract_deltas/).
 This script has to be adjusted depending on the specific use case.

-Note that more usage-oriented information can be found by running `python step_02_preproc_deltas.py --help` and `python step_03_apply_to_era.py --help`.
+Note that essential usage-oriented information can be found by running `python step_02_preproc_deltas.py --help` and `python step_03_apply_to_era.py --help`.

 # Software Requirements